betaflight/betaflight.com/docs/wiki/configurator/failsafe-tab.md

 # Failsafe Tab

 Failsafe is the action your craft takes when it loses connection to the transmitter.
-This tab allows you to configure what your craft does when it loses connection to the transmitter.
+This tab allows you to configure what your craft does in an event of a failsafe.

 :::danger
 It is very important to set up your failsafe correctly to prevent your craft from flying away or crashing when you lose connection.